 Log in: The candidate is requested to log on to the official website and fill in the details like personal details, academics, etc.

-Documents: The scanned images of candidate's recent photograph, signature and thumb impression should also be uploaded in the application form after which the Application fees must be paid.
+Documents: The scanned images of the candidate's recent photograph, signature and thumb impression should also be uploaded in the application form after which the Application fees must be paid.

 Application Fee: The Application fee is Rs.1400 for general candidates and Rs.750 for SC/ST/PH.